What is Grassroots Marketing?

 There are several other SEO strategies you can utilize to help more potential customers find you.
 For example, you can use location-based keywords and create unique web pages full of visual content, like infographics and optimized images.

-- What are some kinds of grassroots marketing?
+6. What are some common mistakes to avoid in grassroots marketing?